dangedeepali/ToDoList/README.md

 I used Django’s built-in object-relational mapping tool to automatically generate the database and tables that’ll support this model.

-As I develop Django to-do list app, I hv use Django’s handy runserver command whenever you need to verify that things are working as expected.
+As I develop Django to-do list app, I hv use Django’s handy runserver command whenever i need to verify that things are working as expected.
 This can help even before your web pages are ready, thanks to Django’s ready-made admin interface.